Logo VHM ABC

 Age: Average around 5 years

-Length: Up to 4 inches
+Length: Up to 4 centimeters

 Care:

-Experience: Novice frog keeper
+Experience: Beginner frog keeper

 Food: Small insects

-Water bowl: yes
+Water bowl: Yes

 Water change: Daily

-The diet of the African reed frog contains small insects.
-Crickets can be given as the main food, alternating between fruit flies and moths.
+The diet of the African reed frog consists of small insects.
+Crickets can be given as the main food, alternating with fruit flies and moths.
 They have a large appetite and will eat anything smaller than their own head.
 Fruit flies are suitable food for young animals.
+It is also important that you supplement the food well with vitamin and mineral supplements.
+Various powders for this purpose are available for purchase at specialized pet stores.

 Water